Group formation with network constraints: Dynamic Group Formation with a Network Constraint

-Because of the order of play, the individuals are always choosing between joining an existing large group, forming a new group of two, or remaining as an individual.
-This choice is much the same as the choice players face in the unconstrained game with the same payoff function--pictured Figure \ref{fig:fully connected 2 groups 6}.
+When the players in a group formation game face a binding network constraint, \footnote{That is, one that actually restricts their action sets. } their equilibrium behavior is much more complicated than it is in the unconstrained case.
+A simple example (see Appendix) shows that Theorem \ref{thm:number seq eq} need not hold when there is a network constraint--the set of equilibria may depend on the order of play and there will often be multiple equilibrium group size configurations.

-Thus, it should be unsurprising that the players reach the same equilibrium coalition structure as they would in the unconstrained game: $\left\langle 6,6\right\rangle $.
-In fact, this is the only equilibrium coalition size vector possible in this particular coalition formation game.
+Consider a game with 12 players arranged in a ring, with a single-peaked payoff function, $f(g)$ such that $g^{*}=2$ and $\bar{g}=6$.
+Now, consider two different orders of motion: $\phi_{1}$ and $\phi_{2}$.
+For the first order of motion, suppose that the players proceed in order around the ring--that is, $\phi_{1}=$ $\left(1,2,3,4,5,6,7,8,9,10,11,12\right)$.
+Figure \ref{fig:Seq in Order Around Ring} shows game play leading to an equilibrium coalition structure with two groups of size 6.
+A simple analysis indicates that this is the only equilibrium configuration for this order of motion. \footnote{Because of the order of play, the individuals are always choosing between joining an existing large group, forming a new group of two, or remaining as an individual.
+This choice is the same as the choice players face in the unconstrained game with the same payoff function, and therefore, the players must reach the same equilibrium coalition structure as they do in the unconstrained game: $\left\langle 6,6\right\rangle $. }

 Now consider a second game with the same number of players, network constraint, and payoff function, but a different order of play $\phi_{2}=\left(2,3,5,6,8,9,11,12,1,7,4,10\right)$.
 Figure \ref{fig:Seq Groups of 2} shows one possible sequence of game play, given $\phi_{2}$.